nanak-singh/Hashing-in-Python/README.md

 # Hashing-in-Python

-Hashing.py contains the final code \n
+Hashing.py contains the final code

 Hashing.ipynb contains all the steps explained